 Care must be provided in a safe environment which is child-friendly, healthy and well suited to the age and stage of development of the child/ren.
 Children under 16 should not be cared for on adult wards.
 Wherever possible, children should be consulted about where they would prefer to stay in hospital and their views should be taken into account and respected.

 Hospital admission data should include the age of children, so hospitals can monitor whether they are being given appropriate care in appropriate wards.

 Hospitals are required to ensure their facilities are secure and that security arrangements are regularly reviewed.
 See National Service Framework for children, young people and maternity services.

 For a child receiving a service from LA children's social care or Youth offending services prior to / during their stay in hospital, a Lead Professional, or Lead Social Worker as appropriate, should be nominated to co-ordinate services for him/her.

-When a child has been or is planned to be in hospital or accommodated by a Clinical Commissioning Group CCG for more than three months, under s85 of the Children Act 1989 the hospital or CCG is required to notify the child's home authority, that is, the local authority for the area where the child is ordinarily resident, (see Children and Families Moving Across Local Authority Boundaries).
-If it is unclear which authority that is, then the hospital should inform their own local authority or the local authority where their commissioning CCG is located.
+When a child has been or is planned to be in hospital or accommodated by the Integrated Care Board (ICB) for more than three months, under s85 of the Children Act 1989 the hospital or ICB is required to notify the child's home authority, that is, the local authority for the area where the child is ordinarily resident, (see Children and Families Moving Across Local Authority Boundaries).
+If it is unclear which authority that is, then the hospital should inform their own local authority or the local authority where their commissioning ICB is located.